 - What brush head does it come with and what alternative ones can be used?

 - The brush head supplied with the brush depends on which of the 2 variants you buy.
 Buy the Scuba Blue HX3631/06 and you get 1 x PowerUp standard brush head.
 Buy the Pink HX3631/10 and you get 1 x PowerUp soft brush head.
-Both the soft and standard brush heads can be purchased seperately and used on either brush handle.
+Both the soft and standard brush heads can be purchased separately and used on either brush handle.

 - Does the Sonicare PowerUp have a pressure sensor?